Food Pantry Tax Credit (FPT)

 - This Food Pantry Tax Credit may be applied to individual income tax, corporation income tax, and fiduciary tax, or any other tax incurred under the provisions of Chapter 143, RSMo, excluding state withholding tax.

-- The Food Pantry Tax Credit is nonrefundable and is nontransferable.
+- The Food Pantry Tax Credit is nonrefundable, and cannot be transferred, sold, or assigned.

 Due Date and Funding Limits